 Exporting data for review and presentation

 After you export the data from a review set, use the Exports tab to manage an export job and download data from a review set.
-When you export a review set, the data is uploaded to an Azure storage location and then is available to download to a local computer.
+When you export a review set, the data is uploaded to a Microsoft-provided Azure Storage location (or an Azure Storage location managed by your organization).
+After it's uploaded to Azure, it's then and available to download to a local computer.
 You can obtain the storage assess key necessary to download the exported data on the Exports tab.
 For more information, see Export case data in Advanced eDiscovery.

 Use the Jobs tab to monitor long-running processes for case-related tasks that you've initiated.
 Examples of jobs include ones related to reindexing, searching, and exporting case data.
 For example, if you create a search on the Searches tab that includes many data sources, the status of this search process will be displayed on the Jobs tab.
 For more information, see Manage jobs in Advanced eDiscovery.

 Use the Settings tab to configure case-wide settings.
 This includes adding members to a case, closing or deleting a case, and configuring search and analytics settings.